ishmilan2/ishmilan.github.io/en/blog/_posts/15-06-30-2015-trends-configuration-management.md

 **_Maven_** has for some time with the highest popularity.
 Figures are largely due to the posibility to simply modeling the logic to be constructed.
 As a suggestion recommend not to lose sight of **_Gradle_**.
 This tool has been adopted by teams like Eclipse to make their buildings.

-## 3 Environment Configuration
+## 3. Environment Configuration

 This area greatly depends on the project used and the characteristics of each development group.
 Therefore it has not been analyzed in the same way as the other ones.

 In general the intention is to establish the same scenario: _programming machines, test servers and final servers product_.
 Each scenario should be configured the same packages, dependencies and applications in order to avoid errors during the testing and deployment.

-As recommended elements 2 systems that help standardize and share settings work environments quickly and reliably shown: <a href="https://www.docker.com/">Docker</a> y <a href="https://www.vagrantup.com/">Vagrant</a>.
+As recommended elements two systems that help standardize and share settings work environments quickly and reliably shown: <a href="https://www.docker.com/">Docker</a> y <a href="https://www.vagrantup.com/">Vagrant</a>.

 <img src="{{ site.baseurl }}/images/150619/docker-vagrant-en.png" title="Docker-Vagrant - Google Trends" name="Docker-Vagrant - Google Trends" /><img src="{{ site.baseurl }}/images/150619/stackoverflow-docker-vagrant-en.png" title="Docker-Vagrant - StackOverflow" name="Docker-Vagrant - StackOverflow" />

 **_Docker_** shows higher rates in the charts analyzed. _Docker_ a version control system at operating system level. _Docker_ uses the philosophy of _Git_ but at a lower level.
 If you like **_Git_** you will like to use **_Docker_**.
 I recommend to review this tool.

-## 4 Change Control
+## 4. Change Control
 ### 4.1 Projects management
 In this area we have analyzed the project management systems.